-Cancer diagnostics and treatment is primarily provided by NUH however services are also delivered through SFHT, as well as increased utilisation of independent sector for less complex cases during 2021/22.
+Cancer diagnostics and treatment is primarily provided by Nottingham University Hospitals NHS Trust (NUH) however services are also delivered through Sherwood Forest Hospitals (SFHT) as well as increased utilisation of independent sector for less complex cases during 2021/22.
 NUH is a regional cancer centre offering specialist cancer diagnostic and treatment services, and as such, it receives a relatively high number of tertiary referrals from surrounding areas, which can in some instances impact on the Trust's performance.
-During 2021/22 referrals into Nottinghamshire cancer services have been at around 120% of pre-pandemic levels indicating that a significant volume of patients who did not come forward during 2020/21 national lockdown, have since entered the system.
-However, with these increased levels of referrals and the continued impact of the pandemic on staff absence and service capacity, this has impacted upon the ability to provide timely care in all instances, across diagnostics, treatment and surgery.
-The system conducts weekly cancer prioritisation discussions to identify patients with greatest clinical need, and the system's providers conduct routine communication and support to patients who are waiting longer than expected.
+During 2021/22 and quarter 1 of 2022/23 referrals into Nottinghamshire cancer services have been at around 120% of pre-pandemic levels indicating that a significant volume of patients who did not come forward during 2020/21 national lockdown, have since entered the system.
+However, with these increased levels of referrals and the continued impact of the pandemic on staff absence and service capacity, this has impacted upon the services ability to provide timely care in all instances, across diagnostics, treatment and surgery.
+The system conducts weekly cancer prioritisation discussions to identify patients with greatest clinical need, and the system providers conduct routine communication and support to patients who are waiting longer than expected.

-Below is a table summarising the CCG's annual performance against the key indicators for 2021/22.
-Performance against all of these indicators is measured at CCG level.
+Below is a table summarising the CCG's annual performance against the key indicators for 2021/22 and quarter 1 of 2022/23.
+Performance against these indicators is measured at

+CCG level.
 Where relevant, recovery actions are in place, which are being continually reviewed and updated to improve performance.
+The volume of referrals and treatments were suppressed during quarter 1 of 2020/21 due to the impact of the pandemic, which influences the referral and treatment volumes metrics below.

-National Indicator 2021/22 Commentary Cancer two week waits All cancer two week wait >93% 79.09% Two week wait for breast symptoms (where cancer was not initially suspected) >93% 57.89% The figures reported are for March 2022.
-No. 1st OP (referrals) v 19/20 162.2% This figure relates to the difference between March 2022 and March 2020 No. 1st treatment v 19/20 87.0% This figure relates to the difference between March 2020 Cancer waits Percentage of patients receiving first definitive treatment within one month of a cancer diagnosis 75.56% 62-day wait for first treatment following an urgent GP referral 66.03% The figures reported are for March 2022.
-28 day faster diagnosis >70% 79.01%
+NHS Constitution Standard 2021/22 022/23 Actual Target Actual Commentary Cancer two week waits All cancer two week wait >93% 79.09% >93% 70.16% Figures reported are for March 2022 and for Two week wait for breast symptoms (where cancer was not initially suspected) >93% 57.89% >93% 59.62% June 2022 No. 1st OP (referrals) v 19/20 >100% 162.20% >100% 125.00% This figure relates to the difference between March 2022 and March 2020.
+The end of Q1 position is June 2022 compared to June 2020 No 1st treatment (v19/20) >100% 87.00% >100% 146.00% This figure relates to the difference between March 2022 and March 2020.
+The end of Q1 position is June 2022 compared to June 2020 Cancer Waits Percentage of patients receiving first definitive treatment within one month of a cancer diagnosis >96% 75.56% >96% 82.28% Figures reported are for March 2022 and for 62-day wait for first treatment following an urgent GP referral >85% 66.03% >85% 47.90% June 2022 Faster diagnosis 28 day >70% 79.01% &gt;70 % 76.43%